btzy/nativefiledialog-extended/README.md

 - Friendly names for filters
 - Automatically appending file extensions
 - Support for setting a default file name
+- Support for setting a parent window handle so that the dialog stays on top
 - Native character set (UTF-16 `wchar_t`) support on Windows
 - xdg-desktop-portal support on Linux that opens the "native" file chooser (see "Usage" section below)
 - Multiple folder selection support